gravelcycles/Notes/SSH Onto The Lab Machines/README.md

 # How to easily log into the lab computers.

-If you are connecting to the department of computer science computer lab from ssh on your laptop, you should, if all possible, use public key authentication rather than a password authentication.
+If you use the lab machines a lot, it quickly becomes a pain to type `ssh usrname@lee.cs.miami.edu` and then type in your password over and over again.
+This becomes especially painful if you want to (1) have multiple shells open at once (2) go from Lee to another lab machine.

+Public key authentification allows you to shortcut this process: if set up correctly, you can log into any lab machine quickly without remembering your password.
+For example, I can log into `boston` with just `ssh boston`.
+Follow the steps below to learn houw.

 Public key authentication is a technique that works through a key pair: a public key and a private key.
-The pair are related strongly, although the private key cannot be computed (practically speaking) from the public key.
-The public key can be used, however, in a protocol that convinces the public key holder that the counter-party of the protocol knows the private key while releasing minimal information about the private key.
+By giving the lab machines a public key that is linked to a private key that you hold, the lab machines will securely know that it is you.

 If you want to learn more, Dr. Rosenberg has more on the topic here: http://blog.cs.miami.edu/burt/2015/02/02/ssh-to-the-lab-machines/

-## How to use public key encryption on the lab computers
+## Let's get you started

 1. On your machine, change directories to your machine's hidden SSH folder: `cd ~/.ssh`.
 We will need to modify these files slightly.
 2. In your .ssh folder, generate a public-private key pair by running the following command: `ssh-keygen`.
 You will need to name the file (I would recommend just `id_rsa`) and provide a password (I would recommend leaving the password blank).